 The GIIN’s Frontier Finance Working Group will be carried out in close collaboration with other industry efforts, including the Collaborative on Frontier Finance, a new multi-stakeholder initiative that aims to increase the amount of appropriate capital for small and growing businesses in frontier and emerging markets.

 An Advisory Committee composed of ten GIIN member organizations with experience and expertise vis-à-vis frontier finance provides guidance and leadership over the Working Group.
-Advisory Committee members include Acumen, AHL Venture Partners, AlphaMundi Group, Blue Haven Initiative, CDC Group plc, Investisseurs & Partenaires, Nuveen, a TIAA Company, Omidyar Network, Omnivore Partners, and USAID.
+Advisory Committee members include Acumen, AHL Venture Partners, AlphaMundi Group, CDC Group plc, Investisseurs & Partenaires, Nuveen, a TIAA Company, Omidyar Network, Omnivore Partners, and USAID.

 This Working Group is made possible by generous support from the DOEN Foundation and the Omidyar Network.
 It is also made possible by the support of the American people through the United States Agency for International Development (USAID).
 The contents of the working group are the sole responsibility of the GIIN and do not necessarily reflect the views of USAID or the United States Government.